Mark

 Michelle has a long history volunteering with NELA in Western Australia and Nationally, and a passionate advocate for the advancement of both hard and soft environmental law in Australia, and internationally.

-Dr Phillipa McCormack, Director
+Dr Paul Govind, Director

 SB Headshot